 "Readers will enjoy the sweeping landscapes, complex father-daughter relationship, and the unassuming power and relevancy of this wonderfully multilayered novel."--Booklist

-Nate is skeptical about the link Grace is seeing between the deaths--and her suspicions of foul play.
+Nate is skeptical about the link Grace is seeing between the deaths, as well as her suspicions of foul play.
 But her persistence is compelling.
-Once she finally convinces him her theory is credible and they join forces to investigate, danger follows.
+And once they join forces to investigate, danger follows close behind.
 Because exposing the truth could destroy several lives--including Grace's.

 "The sweet romance charms and the exciting mystery will keep readers guessing.
 The result is a fulfilling series finale."--Publishers Weekly